 An eight-month trial followed.
 Prosecutors portrayed Routier as a pampered hedonist who killed her kids over fears that they would be too much of a financial burden.

-In addition, the state presented a letter from Routier addressed to her three sons turned which she asked them to “forgive me for what I am about to do.”
+In addition, the state presented a letter from Routier addressed to her three sons in which she asked them to “forgive me for what I am about to do.”
 Routier said she wrote that while she was contemplating suicide.

 Ultimately, the prosecution proposed that, after stabbing her boys, Darlie staged the break-in scene by cutting open a garage window screen, planting a bloody sock in an alley, and slashing her own throat.